aduffy70/LabNotes/_posts/2017/2017-06-28-Comparing-expression-of-GSTA3-UTR5-alternative-versions.md

 # Analysis

-How to handle missing data?
+## How to handle missing data?
   * Likely failed reactions (other technical and biological replicates have low Cts):
     * Remove from dataset.
 Removed 1 value (a UTR5-A)
-  * Likely unexpressed or so low it needed >40 cycles:
+  * Likely unexpressed or so low it needed >40 cycles (other technical and biological replicates have Cts ~35-40):
     * Replace NA with 40.
 Changed 11 values (all UTR5-C)

 Do this before normalization?